ovh/docs/pages/platform/ai/deploy_tuto_09_streamlit_speech_to_text_app/guide.en-gb.md

 ## Objective

-The purpose of this documentation is to **Deploy the Speech to Text Application** we have realised in the [blog articles](https://blog.ovhcloud.com/how-to-build-a-speech-to-text-application-with-python-1-3/) using [Streamlit](https://streamlit.io/) and pre-trained models.
+The purpose of this documentation is to **Deploy the Speech to Text Application** we have realised in our [blog article](https://blog.ovhcloud.com/how-to-build-a-speech-to-text-application-with-python-1-3/) using [Streamlit](https://streamlit.io/) and pre-trained models.

 Deploying your app will allow you to benefit from **very powerful resources** which will make the speech to text application extremely fast.
 It can also be easily shared, unlike a local application.

-Here, the use case is **English Speech Recognition**, but you can choose another model as explained in the [blog articles](https://blog.ovhcloud.com/how-to-build-a-speech-to-text-application-with-python-1-3/).
+Here, the use case is **English Speech Recognition**, but you can choose another model as explained in our [blog article](https://blog.ovhcloud.com/how-to-build-a-speech-to-text-application-with-python-1-3/).
 Some models work with Chinese, French, German, Japanese, Russian, etc.

 Overview of the Speech to text app: